Recipe: Basic Bone Broth

 - 1 head/s or to taste garlic, fresh

-You can take vegetable cutoffs and peels and freeze them for later use in bone broth...
+Whenever you peel vegetables, take the cut-offs and peelings and freeze them for later use in your next batch of bone broth...

 Eating for Vibrant Health and Explosive Energy